Health & Safety

 Campus Mask Policy

-Everyone on campus—students, employees, and visitors—is required to wear a mask or face covering, except: when in private/unshared rooms or offices; when stationary outdoors and able to maintain a 6-foot social distance from others; or if running or biking for exercise, and able to maintain a 6-foot social distance from others.
+Everyone on campus—students, employees, and visitors—is required to wear a mask or face covering, except: when in private/unshared rooms or offices; when stationary outdoors and able to maintain a 6-foot social distance from others; or if exercising in a group of 4 or fewer people, and able to maintain a 6-foot social distance from others.
 Masks are required while in transit (walking from place to place indoors or outdoors).
 The College will provide masks and other personal protective equipment (PPE) as needed for employees to safely conduct their job activities on campus.

 Early Warning Signs